1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Hyderabad ceded the Karnatak to the Company under the Alliance.

-48. Wellesley justified Subsidiary Alliance as a system to:
+48. Wellesley justified Subsidiary Alliance as a system to___________.

 A) Protect Indians from the French